Essay: ‘Black Christmas’ 2019 is a world-burning triumph.

 2019’s Black Christmas is real life.
 It’s messy and uncomfortable and gut-wrenching.
 And that’s why it terrifies toxic males.
 They see themselves depicted onscreen.
 Whether it’s Ryan McIntyre’s Brian Huntley who thinks he can take whatever he wants or Simon Mead’s Nate who, at first, turns to be another snake (only to later fight against the system before his shocking death), Alpha Male Syndrome takes centerstage.
 April Wolfe and Sophia Takal’s reimagining – which also explores complicit women – is brash and refreshingly victorious.

 In the film’s final moments, as the DKO fraternity house burns to the ground, a smile laces Riley’s lips.
-It’s a subtle, yet symbolic moment – akin to two other of the year’s best films, Midsommar and Ready Or Not, which both feature terrible men, women reclaiming their lives and endings swallowed in flames.
+It’s a subtle, yet symbolic moment – akin to two other of the year’s best films, Midsommar and Ready Or Not, which both feature terrible men and women reclaiming their lives with endings swallowed in flames.
 A shitty decade has finally come to an end, so it feels appropriate and quite satisfying for Black Christmas to be our final curtain call.

 Follow B-Sides & Badlands on our socials: Twitter | Facebook | Instagram